 Hokonui / Gore District

-The Gore District, sometimes referred to as Eastern Southland, boasts an eclectic mix of heritage, culture, and industry.
+The Gore District, sometimes called Eastern Southland, boasts an eclectic mix of heritage, culture, and industry.

-Gore Maruawai, Southland’s second largest town, is well known for its connection with country music, having hosted the annual national country music awards for 36 years.
-The town also presents the impressive Eastern Southland Art Gallery and revels in its colourful illicit whisky-making past and farming heritage t various historical attractions, such as the Hokonui Moonshine Museum, Gore Historical Museum, and the Hokonui Pioneer Village and Museum.
+Maruawai Gore, Southland's second largest town, is well known for its connection with country music, having hosted the annual National Country Music Awards for 36 years.
+The town also presents the impressive Eastern Southland Art Gallery and revels in its colourful illicit whisky-making past and farming heritage through various historical attractions, such as the Hokonui Moonshine Museum, Gore Historical Museum, and the Hokonui Pioneer Village and Museum.

 The town lies on the banks of the Mataura River.
 The river is a fisherman's dream, with nearly 150km of easily accessible waters internationally renowned for brown trout fly-fishing.
 It's no wonder the activity has been popular in the area since the 1870's and Gore is now known as the "Brown Trout Fly Fishing Capital of the World"!
 Hard to miss, the giant brown trout statue in Gore is a national icon and is photographed by thousands of tourists each year.

-Gore also has many stunning public parks and gardens, perfect for family picnics, sports, and recreation.
+Maruawai Gore also has many stunning public parks and gardens, perfect for family picnics, sports, and recreation.
 The impressive Gore Multisports Complex, comprised of an aquatic centre, an ice rink and an indoor sports stadium, offers sporting and fitness activities and events all year round.
-The town’s main street is littered with colourful shop windows offering you whatever you need for your foodie or shopper heart.
+The town's main street is littered with colourful shop windows, providing you with whatever you need for your foodie or shopper heart.